Colavita visual dominance effect: The development of visual dominance

 The developmental trajectory for sensory dominance and multisensory interactions still remains to be characterised.
 There have been many experiments exploring sensory dominance in adult human, animal models and even infants, but there is a dearth of information covering the age range of later childhood and adolescence.
 While visual dominance prevails in adults, it has been shown that infants and young children demonstrate auditory dominance.

 Lewkowicz (1988a-1988b) presented 6- and 10-month-olds with audiovisual compounds differing in temporal characteristics (i.e., rate or duration of stimuli presentation) of either the visual or auditory component.
 Results showed that infants (particularly those aged 6 months) detected temporal changes in the auditory, but not visual modality, indicating auditory dominance in infants.
 Lewkowicz (1988a) suggests that auditory dominance in early development might be an indication of the ontogenetically asynchronous development of the sensory systems.
-Furthermore, it is important to note that the auditory system starts being responsive to external input much before birth.
+Furthermore, the auditory system starts being responsive to external input much before birth.
 The visual system is the least stimulated sense in utero throughout gestation, as it only receives very low light intensities.
 This suggests that the visual receptors will only start being fully stimulated after birth.

 Further behavioural studies have shown that this auditory dominance persists up to 4 years of age.
 Nava and Pavani (2013) investigated the development of multisensory interactions in three school aged groups of children (6-7, 9-10, and 10-11 respectively) using the Colavita paradigm, with the aim of directly assessing whether auditory dominance persists beyond 4 years of age and to examine when adult like visual dominance begins to emerge.
 They found that auditory dominance persists until 6 years of age, and that the transition toward visual dominance starts at school age.
 In particular, Experiment 1 showed that children aged 6 to 7 years do not exhibit a Colavita effect, implying auditory dominance.
 9- to 10-year-old children and 11- to 12-year-old children exhibited adult like visual dominance of the Colavita effect, suggesting that sensory dominance undergoes a developmental change in late childhood.
 Nava and Pavani (2013) suggest that visual dominance begins to emerge at the ages of 9 to 10 and is consolidated by 11 to 12 years of age.

 This pattern of sensory dominance, suggests a gradual change in multisensory perception during development, with the consolidation of adult-like processing of multisensory inputs starting from late childhood, where auditory dominance switches with visual dominance.